Teamdevopsnorway/Fjaern-app/README.md

 ## User Flow

+### Smart Cleanup Mode (Recommended)
+1. **Welcome Screen** - Beautiful onboarding with feature highlights and Fjærn troll
+2. **Goal Choice** - Choose between Smart Cleanup or Manual Swipe
+3. **Smart Categories** - AI analyzes photos and shows categories (duplicates, screenshots, bursts, etc.)
+4. **Category Review** - Select a category to see all photos in that group
+5. **Bulk Selection** - Choose which photos to delete from the category
+6. **Review Screen** - Final review of all selected photos with storage estimate
+7. **Confirmation** - Permanent deletion of selected photos
+8. **Success** - Celebration with statistics

+### Manual Swipe Mode
 1. **Welcome Screen** - Beautiful onboarding with feature highlights
+2. **Goal Choice** - Choose between Smart Cleanup or Manual Swipe
-2. **Permission Request** - Request photo library access with clear explanation
+3. **Permission Request** - Request photo library access with clear explanation
-3. **Swipe Interface** - Swipe through photos one by one
+4. **Swipe Interface** - Swipe through photos one by one with Fjærn troll
-4. **Review Screen** - See all photos marked for deletion with storage estimate
+5. **Review Screen** - See all photos marked for deletion with storage estimate
-5. **Confirmation** - Final warning before permanent deletion
+6. **Confirmation** - Final warning before permanent deletion
-6. **Completion** - Success state when all photos are reviewed
+7. **Completion** - Success state when all photos are reviewed

 ## Key Components

+### CategoriesScreen (NEW!)
+- AI-powered photo analysis
+- Multiple smart categories (duplicates, screenshots, bursts, videos, large videos)
+- Visual category cards with icons and potential savings
+- Modal detail view for each category
+- Multi-select grid for bulk deletion
+- Real-time statistics

 ### SwipeCard
 - Full-screen photo display with card-like presentation